AndrasKovacs/dawg-gen/README.md

 Launch from console:

-    > dawg_gen.py [word list file]
+    $ dawg_gen.py [word list file]

 Note that the word list must be sorted, delimited by space or newline and have uppercase words.
-The program will prompt you for the output location for the compressed DAWG.
+The program will prompt you for

+- The output location.
+- Whether you choose 3 or 4 byte nodes.

 Searching algorithms are not included; you are free to write those, armed with an understanding of the data format described below.

 ### Data format

-The output is essentially an array of 32-bit integers.
-Each integer is a trie node encoding the following data fields:
+The output is an array of 3- or 4-byte binary chunks.
+Each chunk encodes a trie node containing the following fields:

-- Index of first child: 	22 bits
+- Index of first child
-- Value of character: 		8 bits
+- Value of character
-- End-of-children-list flag:    1 bit
+- End-of-children-list flag
-- End-of-word flag:		1 bit
+- End-of-word flag

 In a traditional trie, a node has a character value and a list of child nodes.
 The main difference (as far as the logical structure goes, the only notable difference) here is that nodes store only a pointer to their first child.
 This is all that is needed because the children are laid out next to each other in the array, thus iterating over them can be done by incrementing the node index until a node with the end-of-children-list flag set is found.
 A node that has no children points to a "null" node that has a invalid character value.
 Also, a root node pointing to the first child in the uppormost child list is always positioned at the very end of the array.
 This node also has an empty/invalid character value.